joshua211/MinimalProfiler/README.md

 [ProfileMe("DifferentName")]
 ```
 ### Different Profilers
-You can use different profilers for different Assemblies.
+You can use different profilers in the same project.
-To do this, give each profiler a unique name and provide your `[ProfileMe]` attribute with the name of the desired profiler.
+To do this, give each profiler a unique name and provide your `[ProfileMe]` attribute with the `ProfilerName` parameter.
-A profiler will only patch methods that have have his profilername as an attribute argument or none.
+A profiler will only try to patch methods that have no `ProfilerName` parameter or his own.

 ```
 var profiler = Profiler.Create("uniquename")